sendgrid/sendgrid-php/README.md

 This library allows you to quickly and easily send emails through SendGrid using PHP.

+WARNING: This module was recently upgraded from [1.1.7](https://github.com/sendgrid/sendgrid-php/tree/v1.1.7) to 2.0.0.rc.1 There were API breaking changes for various method names.
+See [usage](https://github.com/sendgrid/sendgrid-php#usage) for up to date method names.

 Important: This library requires PHP 5.3 or higher.

 [![BuildStatus](https://travis-ci.org/sendgrid/sendgrid-php.png?branch=master)](https://travis-ci.org/sendgrid/sendgrid-php)